Six Rights of Root Cause Analysis [Root Cause Analysis Best Practices]

 Develop effective corrective actions.

-You might think that once an investigator finds the real root causes (and Generic Causes) that we are home free.
+You might think that once an investigator finds the real root and Generic Causes, they are home-free.
 What could go wrong?
-But in the 1990s, we discovered that many people, even when the identified root causes, still didn’t develop effective corrective actions.
+But in the 1990s, we discovered that many people, even when identifying root causes, still didn’t develop effective corrective actions.
 That was when we developed another best practice – The Corrective Action Helper® Guide (first published in 2000).

 The Guide (also a part of the TapRooT® Software – The Corrective Action Helper® Module) helps the investigators think outside the box and develop effective corrective actions.